 3: Check your email

-You will receive an email as your application is processed.
+You will receive an automated email when your application is submitted, and another email as we move through the review process.
 Be patient; it can take 2-4 weeks for us to review your application and reach out.

 4: Attend a New Volunteer Orientation